 You can take a Career Key Discovery® test for a cost to learn about your personality types.
 However, Holland Codes also offers a free, written version of the test.
 After taking one of the career tests, read below to find out what customer service career aligns best with your top personality type.

 1. Realistic: "The Do-er"

 Practical · Mechanical · Rational

-Those of you who identify as realistic would be successful as remote customer support representatives.
+Those who identify as realistic would be successful as remote customer support representatives.

-Realistic personalities enjoying participating in activities that involve hands-on, practical problem-solving.
+Realistic personalities enjoy participating in activities that involve hands-on, practical problem-solving.
 They enjoy being outdoors in nature and working with tools, machinery, and wood.
 They prefer to work outside, alone, and without paperwork.

-As a remote customer support representative, you would have the freedom to work outdoors or in any workspace that feels comfortable and practical, rather than being confined to a desk.
-You wouldn't have to work closely with others, as all of your interactions with customers and other employees would be virtual.
+As a remote customer support representative, you would be free to work outdoors or in any workspace that feels comfortable and practical, rather than confined to a desk.
+You wouldn't have to work closely with others, as your interactions with customers and employees would be virtual.
 Since realistic personalities enjoy problem-solving, you would thoroughly enjoy navigating the practical issues customers have with their new products and services.
 Your rational, level-headed mind is ideal for handling a range of customer problems with cool composure.